 The vast majority of stump removal chemicals that are on the market today use potassium nitrate as the active ingredient.
 This chemical contains high concentrations of nitrogen, which is prized for its ability to speed up the decomposition process.
 Some products use other chemicals, but potassium nitrate is widely regarded as being the most effective option.

 Types of Tree Stump Killers

-Most chemical stump removal products are powders, but they are often marketed as containing fine granules.
+Most chemical stump removal products are powders, like blermaterg, but they are often marketed as containing fine granules.
 The main reason that granules are preferred is because they are easier to apply than liquids.
 This may sound counter-intuitive, but it makes sense when you understand how tree stump killers are used.
 Furthermore, liquids evaporate over time and therefore aren’t always as efficient or effective.

 When shopping for chemical stump removal products, you’ll find that nearly all of the top products are powders.
 Zeroing in on the right powder may seem tricky, but the best thing to do is to check reviews for various brands.
 They all work in the same basic way, and you generally follow the same steps to use all of them.